The following work permits may apply to work conducted on Coles Group sites:

 Fire Protection Equipment Impairment Notice

-The sprinkler system is the most important risk protection facility in all of our buildings.
-Therefore as part of the insurance agreement, it must be operational at all possible times.
-Occasionally, however, maintenance work on the system will require the system to be shutdown.
+The sprinkler system and fire protection equipment is a critical component of risk protection in our buildings.
+Therefore it must be operational at all possible times.
+Occasionally, however, maintenance work on the system will require parts of the system to be shutdown.

 Roof and Ceiling Work Permit